 Biological controls for aphids on greenhouse plants can be purchased

 What are the main aphid predators?

 Aphids are the food of a wide range of other invertebrates and some vertebrates.
-Whilst early in the season aphid number scan build up by early to mid-summer aphid predators can wipe out colonies.
-Tolerating the presence of some aphids and avoiding the use of persistent pesticides can help encourage these predators in gardens.
-Aphids are the basis of many food chains and part of a healthy garden ecosystem
+Whilst early in the season aphid numbers can build up by early to mid-summer aphid predators often wipe out colonies.
+Tolerating the presence of some aphids and avoiding the use of pesticides can help encourage these predators in gardens.
+Aphids are the basis of many food chains and part of a healthy garden ecosystem.

 There are more than 50 species of ladybird in the UK.
 They range in size from less than 1mm to over 10mm.
 They come in a variety of colours including yellow with black spots, brown with cream spots, red with black spots and black with red spots.
 The number of spots can vary from none to more than 24 and some species are very variable in colour and spot number.

 Ladybird larvae are up to 12mm long and usually greyish-black with variable amounts of orange-red or white markings.
 Some species have spiny bodies.
 A majority are predatory on aphids and other insects but some species feed on mildews and a few species on plants.
-The two spot ladybird is available from some suppliers of biological controls.
+The two-spot ladybird is available from some suppliers of biological controls.
+Read more about ladybirds

 Hoverfly larvae are legless maggots with flattened, relatively broad bodies up to 12mm long.
 They often have semi-transparent bodies so internal structures, such as the gut, can be seen.
 There are more than 260 hoverfly species in Britain and just under half of them have larvae that feed on aphids.
 The green larvae of one species, Sphaerophoria rueppelli is available from some suppliers of biological controls.
 Adult hoverflies feed on nectar, honeydew and pollen and are pollinating insects.
 Adult hoverflies can be encouraged by providing lots of flowering plants.
 Read more about hoverflies